Discover how a net-zero home works.

-While the initial up-front costs can be higher for a net zero home, the monthly cost of living can be lower due to energy efficiency improvements and lower electricity bills.
-Net zero homes are also more comfortable because of the steady temperature provided by the insulation and other climate control measures.
+While the initial up-front costs can be higher for a net-zero home, the monthly cost of living can be lower due to energy efficiency improvements and lower electricity bills.
+Net-zero homes are also more comfortable because of the steady temperature provided by the insulation and other climate control measures.

-How effective are net zero homes?
+How effective are net-zero homes?

 A 2013 National Institute of Standards and Technology (NIST) one-year demonstration project in Maryland1 resulted in an energy surplus of 491 kWh.

-The house was certified LEED Platinum by the U.S. Green Building Council, the highest designation possible by the USGBC.
-The home included triple-paned windows, the most energy efficient appliances on the market, a solar water heater and 32 rooftop solar panels that generated the home’s electricity.
+The house was certified LEED Platinum by the US Green Building Council, the highest designation possible by the USGBC.
+The home included triple-paned windows, the most energy efficient appliances on the market, a solar water heater, and 32 rooftop solar panels that generated the home’s electricity.

-However, it is important to ensure that the builder or renovator of your home is following US Department of Energy (DOE) guidelines to make sure that you are getting the maximum benefit for living in a net zero home.
+However, it is important to ensure that the builder or renovator of your home is following US Department of Energy (DOE) guidelines to make sure that you are getting the maximum benefit for living in a net-zero home.

-How can I get started making my home achieve a net zero goal?
+How can I get started making my home achieve a net-zero goal?

-In order to significantly reduce America’s residential carbon footprint, entire communities will need to be converted to net zero energy.
+In order to significantly reduce America’s residential carbon footprint, entire communities will need to be converted to net-zero energy.

-Is there vampire power sucking energy from sleeping electronics?
+Did you know that you might still be using electricity by plugging insleeping electronics?
 Can you still be comfortable with the temperature a couple of degrees cooler?
 Do you need the kitchen light on or will the windows provide enough light?